emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     The value of good software design is economic: you can continue to add new functionality quickly even as the code-base grows in size.
     ("`Design Stamina Hypothesis <https://martinfowler.com/bliki/DesignStaminaHypothesis.html>`__" by Martin Fowler)

 .. image:: /_media/en/how-to-quickly-develop-high-quality-code/designStaminaGraph.png
    :alt: The pseudo-graph plots delivered functionality (cumulative) versus time for two imaginary stereotypical projects: one with good design and one with no design.
+The image from the article "Design Stamina Hypothesis" by Martin Fowler.
    :align: center

 The pseudo-graph plots delivered functionality (cumulative) versus time for two imaginary stereotypical projects: one with good design and one with no design.
 The image from the article "`Design Stamina Hypothesis <https://martinfowler.com/bliki/DesignStaminaHypothesis.html>`__" by Martin Fowler.
 See also great video for 14 minutes "`Making Architecture Matter - Martin Fowler Keynote <https://www.youtube.com/watch?v=DngAZyWMGR0>`_".